shivajiva101/cb-wb01/README.md

 # cb-wb01
 Creality Box WB01 OpenWrt firmware and Octoprint installation.
-This project is based on the work of figgyc and Ihrapsa and is just a placeholder until OctoWrt is in active development/maintenance again.
+This project is based on the work of figgyc and Ihrapsa and is just a placeholder until OctoWrt is in active development/maintenance again. <b>IMPORTANT: this project uses a version of OctoPrint that has the argon2-cffi dependancy removed, this means the password hashing for users will not be as secure as versions using argon2!</b>

 ## How to use this repository
 Select the branch that matches the firmware you want to use and read the instructions.